|

 who lost their lives in

-the terrorists attacks
+the terrorist attacks

 on our country.